 |---|---|

-During the 2021-2022 academic year, The University of Texas at Austin handed out 61 bachelor's degrees in philosophy & religious studies.
-This is a decrease of 28% over the previous year when 85 degrees were handed out.
+For the most recent IPEDS reporting year, The University of Texas at Austin awarded 52 bachelor’s degrees in philosophy & religious studies.

 | In State | Out of State | |